camielverdult/APC-randomness/README.md

 Hardware random number generators generally make use of a transducer to convert an aspect of a physical phenomenon to an electrical signal, an amplifier to increase the random fluctuations to a measurable level, and an analog to digital converter to convert the signal to a digital value, so it can be used in further processing by digital devices.
-The two most used types of phenomena in hardware RNGs are quantum mechanics at atomic or sub-atomic level and thermal noise(which has part of its origin in the quantum field).
+The two most used types of phenomena in hardware RNGs are quantum mechanics at atomic or subatomic level and thermal noise(which has part of its origin in the quantum field).

 Quantum mechanics states that the nuclear decay of atoms is fundamentally random and cannot be predicted.